ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 def foo(**kargs, arg1:)
 ```

-# Combining positional and keyword arguments
+## Combining positional and keyword arguments

-You can combine this two types of arguments with a few requirements:
-* positional arguments go first, then keyword arguments
+You can combine this two types of arguments but with the only requirement that positional arguments go first, then keyword arguments.
-* you can't repeat argument names

 ```ruby
 def foo(arg1, arg2 = 'default for 2', *args, arg3:, arg4: 'default for 4', **kargs)